 LearnDash is a paid add-on for the open-source WordPress CMS, whereas Moodle is free software.
 Despite being built on open-source platform features and capabilities, it is not an open-source solution in and of itself.

 LearnDash is a WordPress plugin that allows educators to create courses quickly and easily.
-It offers lots of customizable features, such as learner profiles, certificates, advanced quizzes, and more.
+It offers many customizable features, such as learner profiles, certificates, advanced quizzes, and more.

-Moodle LMS is a pure Learning Management System that is focused solely on e-Learning.
+Moodle LMS is a Learning Management System focused solely on e-learning.
 It is user-friendly and easy to use, even for those who are not experts in LMS.

-Additionally, it functions as a Content Management System, allowing users to design and build their e-Learning platform without the need for an additional CMS such as WordPress.
+Additionally, it functions as a Content Management System, allowing users to design and build their e-learning platform without needing an additional CMS such as WordPress.

-As an LCMS (Learning and Content Management System), Moodle LMS prioritizes both content management and learning management.
+As an LCMS (Learning and Content Management System), Moodle LMS prioritizes content and learning management.